Homeomorphisms of continua through projective Fra\"iss\'e limits: Dense conjugacy classes in products---the pseudoarc case

 \section{Dense conjugacy classes in products---the pseudoarc case}

 We refer the reader to Section~\ref{S:intro} for the definition and relevant properties of $\cP$---the category of finite reflexive linear graphs.
 By $\bbP$ we denote the projective Fra\"issé limit of $\cP$.
-In this case, the canonical continuous homomorphism ${\rm pr}: {\rm Aut}(\bbP) \to {\rm Homeo}(P)$ is injective, and we will identify ${\rm Aut}(\bbP)$ with its image, that is,
+In this case, the canonical continuous homomorphism ${\rm pr}: {\rm Aut}(\bbP) \to {\rm Homeo}(P)$ is injective as the class $\cP$ obviously fulfills condition (iv) of Proposition~\ref{P:small}; so it fulfills the conclusions of Proposition~\ref{P:inj}.
+We identify ${\rm Aut}(\bbP)$ with its image, that is,